When and where is the sale?

 How do you know how many of each type of plant sells?

 We do inventory on Friday, Saturday and Sunday nights.
-We also check for early sell-outs on Friday midday and other times as much as possible.
+We also check for early sell-outs throughout Friday and Saturday.

 What does “crop failure” mean?